MichelV69/du-tiny-factory/README.md

 * 1x Uncommon Assembly Line S
 * 1x Uncommon Assembly Line XS

+### On a "MyDU" Server

++ If you are playing on a server that allows more than eight (8) connections per Programming Board, then the biggest single performance improvement you can make is to add one or two more *Uncommon Metalworks* and *Uncommon Electronics* Industry Units to each Line.
+Expansive product sets will often find that most of the DUTF is stitting idle, waiting for the *Metalworks* and *Electronic* IND's to churn through their complex dependences.

 # Blueprints

 Ready-to-build BPs are available upon request.
 Contact PE902Gaming in DU to arrange to get one.